Satendra-dev/Book-Store/readme.txt

-This Book-Store app is build on .Net 5
+This Book-Store app is using using .Net 5 SDK and Visual Studio Code.
 It returns
 - total cost of the books ordered
 - total billing cost which would include 10% GST and delivery charges (if any).